 Go to the Pictures category, review the list of all image files on your Mac, select unneeded pictures and click to remove them.

 Click the Applications category to view the list of all apps installed on your Mac, the date you used them last and the disk space they are taking up.
-Click on the Uninstall with App Cleaner button.
-It will launch a special uninstaller from Pro tools which allows you to remove unwanted apps completely and safely.
+Click the Uninstall with App Cleaner button.
+It will launch a special uninstaller from Pro tools that allows you to remove unwanted apps completely and safely.

 Click on this category to see the volume of duplicate pictures, movies, music, documents, archives, and other types of duplicate files.
 You can review all duplicates with appropriate software from Pro Tools – Duplicate File Finder.
 Just click the Review with Duplicate Finder button to launch this app and remove or organize your duplicate files and folders.